 In addition, dolphins have extremely sharp hearing, and much better vision than one might expect of an animal that uses echolocation as its primary means of sensing the world.
-Dolphins can see limited colours, and even have limited binocular vision like a primate.
+Dolphins can see limited colors, and even have limited binocular vision like a primate.
 They do not possess much of a sense of smell, however.

 Dolphin Movement - Swimming and Jumping

 One of the most interesting differences between cetaceans and fish is their swimming method.
 Fish swim by wiggling left and right, and if you watch crocodiles and snakes, you will see the same motion.
 But because dolphins are descendants of land-living mammals with a very different skeletal structure, they use up and down strokes to swim.

 Today you can still see some of the remnants of terrestrial mammals in the dolphin’s skeletal structure.
 For instance, they have forelimbs, but they are adapted into flippers with shortened arm bones and no fingers.
 Hind limbs can sometimes be found as vestigial skeletal, much like tails can still be found vestigial on some humans.
 Most cetaceans, including dolphins, still have a pelvis, which is entirely absent in fish.

 Unlike other mammals, a dolphin’s hindquarters are much more developed than its front muscles; the flippers are only to steer, while the tail provides most of the force of motion.
 Dolphins have also developed horizontal flukes on their tail to make propulsion more efficient, and they have developed a dorsal fin just like fish.
 External parts that get in the way of a dolphin’s streamlined shape, like the genitalia or the ears, have been entirely lost, turning into internal organs instead.